 A herniated disc involves pressure or entrapment of the femoral or sciatic nerve.
 The nerves of the spine run through a tunnel, so to speak.
 Often with a herniated disc, there is pressure on the nerve because the inner ring of the intervertebral disc protrudes outward a bit.
 Because this piece of the disc presses against the nerve, it becomes irritated and an inflammatory reaction occurs.
 This inflammatory reaction causes signals to be disturbed and complaints to arise such as radiation and tingling.

-To diagnose a herniated disc, an MRI scan is often performed.
+To establish the diagnosis of hernia, a MRI scan made.
 Based on the patient's story, it is often quickly clear whether a hernia is present.
 On the MRI scan, the doctor can see the severity of the hernia and how it should be treated.
-A physical therapist is also able to diagnose a herniated disc.
-The physiotherapists at Fysiofitaal do this using clear information from the interview and a number of specific tests.
+A physical therapist is also able to diagnose a hernia.
+This is what the physiotherapists at Fysiofitaal using clear information from the interview and some specific tests.
 Depending on the severity of the symptoms, a decision is made whether to refer the patient to the general practitioner.

 Research has shown that conservative management (physical therapy) for a herniated disc is just as effective as surgery.
 Therefore, far fewer surgeries are performed than before.
 Whether it is necessary to perform surgery depends on several factors and is determined by a specialist.
 In most cases, symptoms diminish within 10 weeks.
 In the beginning, a herniated disc is treated with relative rest.
 After the period of rest, it is important to check on exercises and training to regain strength and mobility.
 The physical therapists at Fysiofitaal can help you with rehabilitation.